-Power generation uses a variety of sources ranging from fossil fuels like coal, oil and renewable sources like wind and solar.
-The energy mix for electricity generation is dominated by fossil fuels like coal, oil, and natural gas, with over 83% of the country's energy mix.
+- Power generation uses a variety of sources ranging from fossil fuels like coal, oil to renewable sources like wind and solar.
+As of 2019, the electricity generation mix in Mexico is dominated by natural gas, coal, and oil, which together accounted for more than 70% of the total electricity generation in that year.

 To understand key trends, Download Sample Report

 Challenges In Upgrading Transmission & Distribution Network

 - The transmission system establishes the link between the source of generation on one side and the distribution system, which is connected to load / ultimate consumer, on the other side.
 Transmission planning is a continuous process of identification of transmission system addition requirements, timing, and need.

 - Mexico has adequate power generation capacity, but it has some proportion of the population having limited access to electricity because of a lack of proper transmission network and infrastructure.
 To achieve the target of 100% access to electricity, there is a demand for transmission networks and hence driving the power market.

 - With the growth in renewables, especially wind energy, which is located remotely, new transmission lines are needed to be installed, which is a robust task operationally and financially as well.

 - Moreover, the outdated transmission infrastructure network in Mexico is struggling to adjust to the introduction of considerable renewable generation capacity and is, in turn, acting as a key reason for the electric stability and reliability problems in the country.